1Hive/website/docs/projects/welcome.md

 ## Our Projects

-### [1Hive](1hive.org) - A sustainable open source community that creates education materials, tools, and applications that are redefining the way we think about and build open source software.
+### [Redemptions](redemptions.md) - An Aragon app that enables redeeming organizations tokens for organization assets.

-- Status: public beta 🐝
+- Status: 🛠️ In Development

 <br>